Bill and Boyd

 In 1964 Bill and Boyd moved to Australia on the strength of their first Australian hit "Chulu Chululu".
 It was a bright, sing-along song recorded live at the Rotorua Sound Shell in New Zealand.
 The talented pair were quick to gain popularity, appearing regularly on TV, particularly on Bandstand, and working clubs around Australia.
 They left for America early in 1968, touring with the Supremes and Herb Alpert.

 On their return to Australia, they established themselves as a top club act.
 In 1970, they joined Ron Tudor's newly formed Fable label.
 Their first release, in July 1970, was a version of "It's A Small World" which, although a steady seller, didn't quite make the top 40.
 They had several releases of singles and albums over the next four years.
 It wasn't until 1975 that they had their most success, after recording a song called "Santa Never Made It Into Darwin".
 The song documented the events of Cyclone Tracy that devastated the city of Darwin on Christmas eve 1974.
 The song made it to number 1 on the Australian national charts.
 Their 1975 album release was "Bill and Boyd".
-It was released in two formats, the first from Fable and the second from Axis.
-The Axis version contains three extra songs, two of which have not been available anywhere else.
+It was released in three formats, the first from Stetson, the second from Fable and the third from Axis.

 Another single called "Put Another Log On The Fire" followed, and Bill and Boyd were a household name in Australia.
 After that they took a break from recording and concentrated on touring.
 In 1978 they went back to America and under the direction of Glen Campbell recorded an album called "Companions", which was released in February 1979.